QuantEcon/lecture-python.myst/lectures/newton_method.md

 x_{t+1} = x_t - \frac{ f(x_t) }{ f'(x_t) },
 \quad x_0 \text{ given}
 ```

-Root-finding formula is also a more frequently used iteration.

 The following code implements the iteration [](oneD-newton)